Three families from Iraqi Kurdistan left Pljevlja (MNE) on 11th May. This was their first attempt to cross the border towards Bosnia.

 “It was a place for animals, very dirty and very bad smell.”

-He drove the two indiciduals to a point near Metaljika (BiH), where he indicated them the way back to Montenegro and told them to get on the ground.
-When they protested against that, he threatened them by pretending to draw his weapon and then left.
+He drove the two individuals to a point near Metaljika (BiH).
+He indicated to them the way back to Montenegro and told the men to get on the ground.
+When they protested against this, he threatened them by pretending to draw his weapon and then left.

 Fig. 1: Medical Report from the hospital in Pljevlja